 - Audio or visual recordings of face-to-face or telephone conversations that had been taken without an individual’s consent

 Please be aware that, whilst an electronic copy of a piece of evidence is normally sufficient, the Student Casework Team may ask to see the original evidence if there are any queries or concerns.
-The falsification of evidence will be treated as a very serious matter and, where this is suspected, you may be referred to the Student Conduct Policy or, in cases where the programme leads to a professional registration, to the Professional Suitability and Conduct Policy.
+The falsification of evidence will be treated as a very serious matter and, where this is suspected, you may be referred to the Student conduct policy (PDF) or, in cases where the programme leads to a professional registration, to the Professional suitability and conduct policy (PDF).